 Is the CMS BALANCE Model the same as the Medicare GLP-1 Bridge?

-No. The Bridge is a temporary, six-month Section 402 demonstration (July–December 2026) that CMS runs directly.
+No. The Bridge is an 18-month Section 402 demonstration (July 2026–December 2027) that CMS runs directly, covering Wegovy, Zepbound KwikPen, and Foundayo.
 BALANCE is a longer-term Innovation Center model (2027–2031) that operates through participating Part D plans.
-The Bridge acts as a stopgap while BALANCE gets set up for Medicare.
+CMS confirmed the 80% participation threshold was not met, so BALANCE will not launch for Medicare Part D in 2027.

 Will all Medicare beneficiaries pay $50 for Wegovy or Zepbound?